jenkinsci/svnkit/README.txt

 This alpha version of SVNKit supports all Subversion 1.6.17 features and supports older Subversion repositories.

-This version of SVNKit supports Subversion 1.7.0 and newer servers, and provides alpha-level support for the new Subversion 1.7 working copy format.
-Some of the operations are not yet implemented for the new working copy format, in particular:
+This version of SVNKit supports Subversion 1.7 and newer servers, and provides beta-level support for the new Subversion 1.7 working copy format.

-- merge
-- diff

 4. RESOURCES